-The last few years have seen an increase of forest fires in our region, and forecasters are predicting a similar summer this year.
+The last few years have seen an increase in wildfires in our region.
 We can all benefit from protecting our lungs when smoke is in the air, but preparation is especially important for people who have a higher risk of injury from smoke, including children, older adults, pregnant women, and anyone with a respiratory or cardiac condition.
-If you have a respiratory or cardiac condition for which you take medication, make sure you have some on hand and refills available to get you through the summer.
+Keep reading to learn more about how to prepare for poor air quality due to wildfires.

-All of the things I’ve recommended so far are things that can be prepared for in advance.
+All of the things I’ve mentioned so far are things that can be prepared in advance.
 But is there anything else you can do to support your body during the event?
 Absolutely!
-Smoke can contain a number of toxins, particularly if man-made structures are burning.
+Smoke can contain a number of toxins, particularly if human-made structures are burning.
 Our bodies are incredibly resilient, with organ and cellular processes in place to detoxify.
 We can support these processes by drinking plenty of clean water, avoiding processed foods and beverages, and eating nutrient dense foods.
 Beets, leafy greens, and citrus fruits all provide nutrients that act as co-factors in detoxification reactions.
 Antioxidant rich foods such as blueberries and green tea protect cells from damage.
 Herbal teas, such as dandelion, burdock, and red clover, may be of some benefit as well.
 Check out my blog post on teas to learn how to make therapeutic preparations.
+And speaking of supporting our body during a poor air quality event, if you have a respiratory or cardiac condition for which you take medication, make sure you have some on hand and refills available to get you through the summer.